docker-archive/dcus-hol-2017/docker-networking/README.md

 The `docker network inspect` command is used to view network configuration details.
 These details include; name, ID, driver, IPAM driver, subnet info, connected containers, and more.

-Use `docker network inspect <network>` to view configuration details of the container networks on your Docker host.
+Use `docker network inspect <network>` on **node0-a** to view configuration details of the container networks on your Docker host.
 The command below shows the details of the network called `bridge`.

 ```
 $ docker network inspect bridge